Virtuous Liars

 Virtuous Liars is a 1924 American silent drama film directed by Whitman Bennett and starring David Powell, Edith Allen, Maurice Costello, and Dagmar Godowsky.
 A man abandons his wife and child and goes to live in Havana with another woman.
 His wife makes a success of herself, but he then returns and attempts to blackmail her.

 Plot

 As described in a film magazine review, Jack Banton deserts his wife Edith and their three-year-old child, goes to Havana, and becomes involved with Juanita, a young Cuban woman.
 Edith pursues an art career, aided by Josiah Wright, a wealthy man, whose nephew, Dr. Norman Wright, is engaged to Julia Livingston.
 Josiah dies, leaving Edith a fortune.
 She loves Dr. Wright.
 Jack returns, blackmails his wife and abducts the child.
 Juanita follows Jack.
 Edith buys her freedom from Jack, who is slain by a Cuban who is infatuated with Juanita.
 Julia breaks her engagement with Dr. Wright, who weds Edith.

 Cast

+Preservation

+A print is preserved in the Library of Congress collection.